 Start with static objects first.
 That way, you can take photos while standing still.
 Once you’re comfortable twisting your lens, you can start shooting moving subjects.

-It will help a lot if you use a tripod in both situations to avoid camera shake.
+It will help a lot if you in both situations to avoid camera shake.
 Consider also using a shutter remote release.

 You can either zoom in or out when you’re doing burst shots.
 The result is going to be more or less the same.
 The only difference is the appearance of your zoom burst.